BIO

 2012 Ceramic Nature, curated by Talya Tokatly and Maya Muchavski-Panas, Gale Rubin Gallery, Jerusalem, Israel

-Awards & Achievements
+Awards & Recognitions

 2023 finalist for the Brookfield Properties Craft Award, Collect